IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ##### 3.103.4.1.1 Trigger Events

-An Authorization Client or Resource Server wants to learn about Authorization Server endpoint locations, key material required for signature validation or other relevant authorization data.
+An Authorization Client or Resource Server wants to learn about Authorization Server endpoint locations, key material required for signature validation, or other relevant authorization data.

 ##### 3.103.4.1.2 Message Semantics

 The client issues a HTTP GET request to the well-known metadata endpoint associated with Authorization Server.

 There are various ways of formulating this endpoint as described in [RFC8414, section 3.1], and [OpenID Connect Discovery, section 4].
 Authorization Servers are recommended to follow one of these procedures, but may choose a different well-known endpoint location mechanism.

+The manner in which the Authorization Clients or Resource Server are configured with the Authorization Server metadata endpoint locations is beyond the scope of this transaction.

 A non-normative example of such a request using [RFC8414] is: